Diosmin: Phlebotonics

 Diosmin is included among a small class of agents called "phlebotonics" having heterogeneous composition and consisting partly of citrus peel extracts (flavonoids, such as hesperidin) and synthetic compounds, which are used to treat chronic venous insufficiency or hemorrhoids.

 In 2017, the American Working Group in Chronic Venous Disease recommended use of micronized purified flavonoid fraction (diosmiplex) as a medical food for chronic venous disease symptoms and venous ulcers, having "beneficial outcomes without serious adverse events", alone or combined with compression therapy, concurring with the previous guidance of the International European Society for Vascular Surgery.
 The German Dermatological Society indicated that diosmin may be used with other treatments for symptoms of chronic venous diseases.

 The American Society of Colon and Rectal Surgeons mentions phlebotonics as a possible treatment for symptoms of hemorrhoid grades I to II, as there is only moderate-quality evidence of effectiveness with "expectations of minimal harm", while having no evidence of long-term benefit.
 French, Indian, Portuguese, and Italian professional societies of coloproctology issued similar recommendations regarding phlebotonics for hemorrhoids.

+Micronized purified flavonoid fraction (MPFF) has been studied as a venoactive treatment for hemorrhoidal disease.
+A 2020 systematic review identified 11 studies reported in 13 articles.
+The authors reported benefits for several signs and symptoms, including bleeding and overall improvement, although substantial heterogeneity among the studies limited the quantitative meta-analysis to four studies.